volenpopov/react-gha/README.md

  - your own domain (purchased from AWS Route53)

 #### NOTE:
-You should stick with the versions outlined for NodeJS (in the `.nvmrc` file) and for Terraform (in the `infrastructure/terraform/.terraform.version` file).
-You can easily do so by utilzing tools such as `nvm` and `tfswitch`.
+You should stick with the versions outlined for Node (in the `.nvmrc` file) and for Terraform (in the `infrastructure/terraform/.terraform.version` file).
+You can easily do so by utilzing tools such as [nvm](https://github.com/nvm-sh/nvm) and [tfswitch](https://github.com/warrensbox/terraform-switcher).

  #### Steps:
  1) Update all `# TODO:` placeholders with the appropriate values for you